 Prioritize your work TOO

-Keep in mind that you are not only a parent or care-giver, you are also a manager, a writer, an engineer and your professional development also matters.
+Keep in mind that you are not only a parent or caregiver, you are also a manager, a writer, an engineer, and your professional development also matters.
 We know it can get tough – kids seem to need and want at all times.
-We also know that colleagues and places of work are very understanding to these situations, but even with the most understanding people, some aspects of work require your full focus and undivided attention.
+We also know that colleagues and places of work are very understanding of these situations, but even with the most understanding people, some aspects of work require your full focus and undivided attention.

 Speak to your children and let them know that during a certain time, you cannot be disturbed.
 Try putting shoes in front of your door, or a string around a doorknob.
 This will be your ‘do not disturb' sign.
 Make sure you can still see or hear what they are doing for the sake of safety but creating boundaries will make everyone’s life easier.